-- We have no operating history with respect to our proposed business, which makes it difficult to evaluate our prospects and future financial results, and our business may not be successful. - The wireless communications industry is highly competitive, and in order for us to compete effectively we will need to gain market share. - We have had net losses each year since our inception and may not achieve or maintain profitability in the future.
+- We have no operating history with respect to our proposed business, which makes it difficult to evaluate our prospects and future financial results, and our business may not be successful. - The wireless communications industry is highly competitive, and in order for us to compete effectively we will need to gain market share.

-- Government regulation could adversely affect our prospects and results of operations; the FCC and state regulatory commissions may adopt new regulations or take other actions that could adversely affect our business prospects, future growth or results of operations. - · Some of our competitors are financially stronger than we are, which may limit our ability to compete based on price. - Spectrum is a limited resource, and we may not be able to obtain sufficient spectrum to support our planned business operations and future growth. - We depend on key personnel. - There is currently no public market, nor has there ever been a public market for shares of our common stock, a trading market for our common stock may never develop, and our common stock prices may be volatile which could cause the value of investment in our common stock to decline.
+- We have had net losses each year since our inception and may not achieve or maintain profitability in the future. - Government regulation could adversely affect our prospects and results of operations; the FCC and state regulatory commissions may adopt new regulations or take other actions that could adversely affect our business prospects, future growth or results of operations. - Some of our competitors are financially stronger than we are, which may limit our ability to compete based on price. - Spectrum is a limited resource, and we may not be able to obtain sufficient spectrum to support our planned business operations and future growth. - We depend on key personnel. - There is currently no public market, nor has there ever been a public market for shares of our common stock, a trading market for our common stock may never develop, and our common stock prices may be volatile which could cause the value of investment in our common stock to decline. - The holders of the shares of the common stock we issued in our June 2014 private placement have the ability at a special meeting of stockholders to remove the existing members of our board of directors, to nominate director candidates and to elect that number of directors to fill any vacancies existing on the board of directors, including any vacancies created by the removal of directors.